HTML: All Elements from HTML 1 to XHTML 2.0

 Instead of including only the XHTML 1.0 Strict elements it now lists all the XHTML 1.0 elements (i.e., for Transitional).
-That is consistent with how the index presents HTML 4.
+That’s consistent with how the index handles HTML 4.

-Updates don’t necessarily get announced; I usually maintain the index quietly.
+Updates don’t necessarily get announced anymore; I usually maintain the index quietly.

 Update (June 26, 2014)

-HTML 5.1 may be added at some point too.
-I still consider the HTML 5 draft maintained by the WHATWG the more important specification.
+HTML 5.1 may be added at some point, too.
+The HTML draft maintained by the WHATWG is the more important specification.
 If you need to compare HTML 5.1, see the slightly different The Elements of HTML clone by Steve Faulkner.